Widgit Symbols: A Teacher's Guide to Visual

 Psychological research into information processing supports the use of symbols in education.
 Dual Coding Theory suggests that humans have separate channels for verbal and visual information (Paivio, 1971).
 Providing both a word and a symbol engages both channels and helps encode information into long-term memory.

 Cognitive Load Theory also provides a rationale for this approach.
-Pupils with SEND often find decoding text or processing long verbal instructions overwhelming for their
+Learners with SEND often find decoding text or processing long verbal instructions overwhelming for their

 Staff training helps teachers create effective resources without cluttering the page.
 Training covers technical software use and pedagogical principles.
 Teachers learn to select only the most important words for support and use the colour-coding system for grammar.